TitlesProfessor of Theater

-Fran Charnas has worked professionally as a producer, director, choreographer, writer, and teacher.
-For over 30 years at Boston Conservatory, she has served in a variety of capacities and now teaches sophomore, senior, and graduate musical theater along with advising and directing each year's extensive suite of original M.F.A. capstone cabaret performances, and teacher of senior and graduate musical theater courses.
+Charnas has worked professionally as a producer, director, choreographer, writer, and teacher.
+At the Conservatory, she has served in a variety of capacities including coordinator of the graduate musical theater thesis projects, director and advisor of M.F.A. capstone cabaret performances, and teacher of senior and graduate musical theater courses.

 Charnas designed the musical theater course sequence for the Conservatory, directed and produced the original New York musical theater showcases, and continued as producer for the 2016 first-ever Conservatory webcase.
-She created an ongoing business-of-theater program for graduating seniors by tapping her extensive industry contacts to bring in prominent New York casting directors, agents, musical directors, and other professionals along with successful working Conservatory alumni for a series of challenging workshops and panel discussions.
+She created a business-of-theater program for graduating seniors by tapping her extensive industry contacts to bring in prominent New York casting directors, agents, musical directors, and other professionals, along with successful working Conservatory alumni, for a series of workshops and panel discussions.
 Every autumn, Charnas produces a Conservatory theater alumni report.

-Her award-winning musical The All Night Strut! has played at scores of venues from Los Angeles to Monte Carlo, has been performed with the Boston Pops and the Glenn Miller Orchestra, and was nationally broadcast on PBS.
+Her award-winning musical The All Night Strut! has played at scores of venues from Boston to Los Angeles to Monte Carlo, has been performed with the Boston Pops and the Glenn Miller Orchestra, and was nationally broadcast on PBS.
 The All Night Strut! !, along with a reimagined version, The All Night Strut: A Jumpin’ Jivin’ Jam!, are represented by Musical Theatre International, where they enjoy numerous annual productions throughout North America.
 Charnas has completed a sequel, In the Groove, as well as A Kool Yule: The All Night Strut!
 Holiday Show, and is coauthor/director of Sheboppin', a coming-of-age 1960s musical that premiered at the Wilbur Theatre in Boston, where it became the third longest-running show in the theater’s history.
 She is currently at work on a new musical based on the life of the legendary singer and actress Ethel Waters.